zyteo/BaoBae/readme.md

 Struggled quite a bit updating the cart items in the database, finally got it right after a long time.
 CartScreen now reflects the items in the user's cart.
 AccountScreen now reflects the items that the user bought.
+Item quantity will decrease accordingly when user purchases the item.

 ```